Noah-Arcouette/HD/README.md

 This command will recompile the program using, well Make.

 To build a release build just run `$ make build`.
-This command will build the program and remove unneeded symbols.
+This command will clean then build the program and remove unneeded symbols.

 To clean the project just run `$ make clean`.